Design researcher, product designer, & cognitive scientist.

-I design products to meet user needs and business goals.
+I research and design products to meet user needs and business goals.
 My approach is fueled by experience in cognitive science & behavioral research.
-Before I studied design at Design Lab's UX Academy, I got a PhD in Neuroscience and spent a few years as faculty in Psychiatry at the University of Michigan.
+Before I was a designer, I got a PhD in Neuroscience and spent a few years as faculty in Psychiatry at the University of Michigan.
 My research specialty was brain imaging of neural networks associated with cognition & emotion.

 1. How to figure out which problem is important enough to solve, why it's important, and how to communicate it’s significance to an interested audience and to decision-making stakeholders

 2. Which questions to ask to solve the problem, and which answers are important

 3. How to turn observations into practical solutions

 5. How to supervise without authority, and how to collaborate when everyone has equal say